 Simon has organized and run online campaigns for a range of other progressive, non-profit organizations, including Oxfam America, NARAL Pro-Choice America, Pre-K Now, Making Change at Walmart, and the Service Employees International Union (SEIU).

-The Mobilisation Lab is proud to engage in its work a network of organizations and individuals.
-These partners are listed below.
+The Mobilisation Lab is proud to engage a network of organizations and individuals in supporting its work, including current and former partners listed below.